-When did you learn to how to write a behavior plan?
+When did you learn how to write a behavior plan?
 Was it during your first year in your job?
-I must have missed the class in grad school where we went from all the theory behind challenging behaviors and actually learned to intervene.
-You missed that one too?
+I must have missed the class in grad school where we went from all the theories behind challenging behaviors and learned to intervene.
+Did you miss that one too?

-What I did learn quickly was that the first part of developing a behavior intervention plan is getting a full understanding of the behavior and what may be causing or supporting it.
+I learned that the first part of developing a behavior intervention plan is understanding the behavior and what may be causing or supporting it.

 Move Beyond the Sticker Chart

-Stickers charts are easy.
-I get it.
+I get it - sticker charts are easy.
 You got a pack in the dollar spot at Target.
-The thing is behavior is often far more complicated than a student just needing some recognition of positive behaviors.
+However, behavior is often far more complicated than a student just needing some recognition of positive behaviors.

 You have to dig in a bit and understand what skills the student may be lacking.
-Do they not know how to resolve conflicts with peers?
-So instead they wind up calling someone names and kicking them.
-Do they have difficulty with expressive language and shut down when they can't communicate how they want.
+For example, do they not know how to resolve conflicts with peers?
+So instead, they wind up calling someone names and kicking them.
+Do they struggle with expressive language and shut down when they can't communicate how they want?

-You want to look outside of the student and consider the environment the behavior is happening in.
-Is lining up busy and a little chaotic?
+You want to look outside the student and consider where the behavior is happening.
+For example, is lining up busy and a little chaotic?
 So the student pushes the classmate in front of them when they are too close.
-Does the classroom have lots of visual stimuli or does the flow of traffic cause disruptions?
+Does the classroom have lots of visual stimuli, or does the flow of traffic cause disruptions?

 Last, you want to look at the student as a person with needs and wants.
 Do they have a personal connection to adults and peers?
 Are they feeling competent as a student?
 Do they need some breaks to help them stay focused?
 Are they coming to school tired or hungry?